TCG’s Internship Program

 Fax: (212) 609-5901

-Writing Samples: We suggest submitting professional, non-fiction essays with content relating to the department or area of interest.
-If applying for the American Theatre internship we suggest an editorial piece; if applying for the Communications/Conferences internship we suggest a press release or communications related piece.
+Writing Samples: For your writing sample please submit a professional, non-fiction essay, ideally with content relating to the department or area of interest.
+For example, if you are applying for the American Theatre internship we suggest an editorial piece; if applying for the Communications/Conferences internship we suggest a press release or communications related piece.

 Deadlines: Application materials must be submitted by the deadlines below.
 We may begin to fill internship positions as qualified candidates apply.

 If you are interested in joining TCG’s staff, please visit ARTSEARCH, TCG’s comprehensive publication of job listings in the arts.